 “It is this idea that television drama can tell a story through multiple narratives – there are a lot of characters and therefore a lot of possibilities,” he says.
 “Imagine something like telling the story of Ireland’s history through every section of society.
 I would love to do that.”

 The media frenzy that made dramas such as his so influential may have calmed in the past few years, but it is clear that there is still a global demand.
 Recently it was announced that The Bridge would be remade in Asia with the divide taking place between Malaysia and Singapore.
 It seems that we’re not quite ready to let go of those gloomy, perpetually fascinating shows that changed the telly landscape – and our wardrobes – forever.

-All episodes of The Bridge are available to watch on BBC iPlayer
+All episodes of The Bridge are available now on BBC iPlayer.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.